Surgical Case Library

 Colorectal

-Conventional excisional haemorrhoidectomy has proven to be very effective as a long-term alternative for haemo...
+<p style="text-align: justify;">Conventional excisional haemorrhoidectomy has proven to be very effective as a...

-Rectal perforation following Longo haemorrhoidectomy is a rare but significant complication documented in the literature.
+Rectal perforation following Stapled haemorrhoidopexy is a rare but significant complication documented in the literature.

 Colorectal